Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

 Compared to the covalent radius and atomic volume modifications, and with literature data, discrepancies are clearly evident.
 However, at low dopant concentrations (below $\sim0.5\%$), there is reasonably good agreement between the simulation results and literature data, as seen in the zoomed-in view in \Cref{fig:LC_Plots}b.
 It is exactly these low levels of boron doping that are of most interest for the manufacture of gamma-ray CLS crystals, with candidate crystals manufactured to date not exceeding $\sim1\%$ of B \cite{Connell_2015, Tran_2017}.
 A slight deviation from the nominal value of the lattice constant is also observed, which may be attributed to edge effects that occur in the free-edge region of the crystal.
 While the area most affected has been excluded from analysis, these effects still propagate into the overall structure.

+Across the full range of dopant concentrations considered, the lattice constant remains linear with concentration, consistent with the behaviour predicted by Vegard's Law.
+However, the slope of this linear relationship is systematically lower than Vegard's Law predicts.
 At higher dopant concentrations, a significant deviation from the atomic volume modification and literature data is observed.
 This deviation can be quantified by fitting simulation results to \Cref{eqn:Modified_VL} to obtain an average value of $\kappa_{\text{MD}} \approx 0.05093$ across all crystal sizes.
-It should be noted that such deviations are well documented for \CB\~crystals \cite{Brunet_1998, Bustarret_2003, Wojewoda_2008, Kawano_2010} and for other materials \cite{Jacob_2007}, although not to the extent observed in our simulations.
+It should be noted that such deviations are well documented for \CB\ crystals \cite{Brunet_1998, Bustarret_2003, Wojewoda_2008, Kawano_2010} and for other materials \cite{Jacob_2007}, although not to the extent observed in our simulations.
 This deviation may arise for several reasons.
 The first concerns the structural quality of the crystals used in this work.
 The methods herein utilised generate crystals very close to the ideal diamond structure, with direct, random substitution of boron atoms.
-In contras, experimental methods such as MPCVD grow crystals layer by layer, introducing boron via the gas phase \cite{Ashfold_1994, Brunet_1998, Connell_2015}.
-As such, these processes inherently permit the formation of point defects, dislocations, and residual stresses, all of which can alter the effective lattice parameter and structure.
+In contrast, experimental methods such as MPCVD grow crystals layer by layer, introducing boron via the gas phase \cite{Ashfold_1994, Brunet_1998, Connell_2015}.
+The chemical and kinetic processes associated with this growth and incorporation can inherently lead to the formation of point defects, such as dopant atom clusters, vacancies, atoms located at interstitial positions, as well as dislocations, and residual stresses, all of which can alter the effective lattice parameter and structure.
+This represents a fundamental limitation of the methodology implemented in this work, and thus the results must be considered to show the equilibrium structural properties of the system at the upper bound of crystal quality.

 Another possible origin of the discrepancy observed in \Cref{fig:LC_Plots} is the formation of boron clusters.
 The three-component form of Vegard's Law \cite{Wojewoda_2008} given in \Cref{eqn:Three_Vegard} explicitly accounts for contributions from \ce{B2} dimers.
 At higher boron concentrations, the formation of \ce{B2} and larger clusters (\ce{B3} and \ce{B4}) becomes energetically favourable and has been shown to impact the overall lattice structure \cite{Bourgeois_2006, Wojewoda_2008}.
 Incorporation of these clusters leads to lattice expansion due to the larger covalent radius of boron.
 Figures \ref{fig:B-B_Pairs}a and \ref{fig:B-B_Pairs}b show heatmaps of the fractions of boron atoms found in \ce{B2} and \ce{B3} clusters, compared to isolated dopants, as functions of concentration and crystal size.
 The fraction of \ce{B2} clusters increases with dopant concentration, as expected, but remains uniform across crystal sizes.
 An exception is the C-category crystals which show a lower fraction of \ce{B2} compared to the larger E and S-category crystals, most likely due to the smaller overall number of atoms in these systems